MartinZugs/Current-IP-Address-Finder-and-Notifier/README.md

 ## Required external libraries

 In order to run this you must have a Twilio account and you must download and install the helper library from Twilio.
-Follow the instructions listen on their website to install properly.
+Follow the instructions listed on their website to install properly.
 Helper library: https://www.twilio.com/docs/libraries/python